SCHROEDER

 Puppy Socialization

-Medical: Shroeder is in fine health -- currently 23 pounds, he is growing like crazy.
+Medical: Shroeder is in fine health -- currently 25 pounds and is growing like crazy.
 He has received all three rounds of distemper vaccinations -- so he is cleared to go out in public and take on the world.
 Neutering, microchipping, and Rabies vax are down the road and will be covered by Lab Rescue.

 Located In: Walnut Creek